JeremyLikness/azure-fn-file-process-hol/README.md

 # Use Azure Functions to process a CSV File and import data into Azure SQL

-> NOTE: this hands on lab is currently under development.
+> NOTE: this tutorial is currently under development.
 This note will be removed when it is final.
 This lab may be moved to a separate repository at some point.

 ## Introduction

-To do ...
+Extract, Transform, and Load (ETL) is a common business function that is often necessary for integration between different systems.
+Traditional approaches often involve setting up dedicated FTP servers then deploying scheduled jobs to parse files and translate them for business use.
+Serverless architecture makes the job easier because a trigger can fire when the file is uploaded.
+Azure Functions is small pieces of code that focus on a specific problem and are ideal for tackling tasks like ETL.

+This tutorial demonstrates how to take a legacy process and migrate it to run 100% in the cloud using the Azure SQL Database-as-a-Service offering combined with Azure Functions.
+You start with a local development environment, build and test the process end-to-end, then create the cloud-based assets and deploy to Azure.

 ## Background